Issues & Priorities

 Eliminate Federal Departments

 I believe we need to move as much power back to the states as possible.
 Who is better to serve their citizens than the state government they live under?
-Institutions such as insurance, education, labor, EPA, Medicare, Medicaid, and welfare would be better served at state level.
+Institutions such as insurance, education, labor, EPA, Medicare, Medicaid, and welfare would be better served at the state level.
+I would support defunding the Department of education on day one.
+There are also over 70,000 empty unused offices and buildings that we should divest ourselves from.
+Saving billions of dollars.

 What works in California does not work in Mississippi, and we probably do not want it anyway.
 Fifty establishments working to solve problems within their state works more efficiently than one establishment.